Euclidean Ideal Point Estimation From Roll-Call Data via Distance-Based Bipartite Network Models

 Distance-based specifications have been applied to political networks in two contexts, though with different formulations and objectives than ours. \citet{Barbera2015} employed a latent space model to estimate ideal points from Twitter following patterns, treating the data as a bipartite network where users choose whether to follow political actors.
 Users $i$ and political actors $j$ are embedded in a shared latent space, with following probability modeled as $P(y_{ij}=1) = f(\phi - \gamma \lVert \theta_i - \beta_j \rVert^2)$, where $\lVert \theta_i - \beta_j \rVert^2$ represents squared Euclidean distance.
-However, this squared distance formulation—identical to BIRT's quadratic utility—violates the triangle inequality and produces non-metric estimates with the same fundamental limitations we identify for conventional ideal point methods. \citet{jeon:2020} introduced the Latent Space Item Response Model (LSIRM) for educational testing, demonstrating how joint embedding of examinees and test items using Euclidean distance reveals item-respondent interaction patterns invisible to traditional IRT models.
-While the mathematical formulation is similar to what we employ, \citet{jeon:2020}'s application emphasizes psychometric properties—identifying which items differentiate ability levels and detecting unexpected response patterns—rather than the metric structure required for clustering and coalition analysis in legislative contexts.
+However, as discussed in Section~\ref{sec:theory}, this squared distance formulation does not satisfy the triangle inequality and therefore produces a non-metric spatial representation.

-Our contribution lies in recognizing that the choice between squared distance $\lVert \cdot \rVert^2$ and Euclidean distance $\lVert \cdot \rVert$ is not merely a modeling preference but fundamentally determines whether estimates support distance-based inference.
-By adapting LSIRM's Euclidean specification to legislative voting with explicit attention to metric properties, we demonstrate that bill embeddings serve as interpretive anchors that define the substantive meaning of latent dimensions and enable valid identification of coalition structure—advantages unavailable when either (1) bills are treated merely as scaling instruments with uninterpretable parameters, or (2) distances are squared and thus non-metric.
+Taken together, these approaches reveal two limitations in the spatial analysis of roll-call voting.
+First, in conventional ideal point models bills are treated primarily as scaling instruments with parameters that do not correspond to identifiable spatial locations.
+Second, distance-based specifications used in political network models typically rely on squared Euclidean distance, which—as discussed in Section~\ref{sec:theory}—does not satisfy the triangle inequality and therefore produces a non-metric representation of ideological space.
+In the next section, we introduce a Euclidean latent space formulation for roll-call voting that embeds legislators and bills in a shared space using Euclidean distance and allows direct comparison with inner-product-based representations.